 Educators and a religious expert will lead four days of activities on the Ferris State University campus beginning Monday, Sept.
 11, as the Ferris Visual History Archives Project is discussed with, and explained to the university community.

-College of Arts and Sciences History Professor Barry Mehler, director of the Institute for the Study of Academic Racism and chair of the project working group, will offer a presentation at 6 p.m. that Monday, in Room 104 of the Interdisciplinary Resource Center on “Accessing Genocide Testimonies.”
+College of Arts, Sciences and Education History Professor Barry Mehler, director of the Institute for the Study of Academic Racism and chair of the project working group, will offer a presentation at 6 p.m. that Monday, in Room 104 of the Interdisciplinary Resource Center on “Accessing Genocide Testimonies.”
 Mehler will explain how students, faculty and staff members, and the community can observe and research more than 54,000 personal accounts of the Holocaust, the Nanjing Massacre of 1937, the genocide of the Tutsi, in Rwanda, and accounts of the 1915 Armenian genocide.

 “We are also pleased to welcome psychologist and playwright Henry Greenspan from the University of Michigan, who will present his one-man play, “Remnants,” beginning at 7 p.m., Monday, Sept.
 11 in Room 111 of the College of Business building,” Mehler said.
 “He has agreed to let us videotape his performance, which is based on his 20 years of discussions with Holocaust survivors.
 It will be a great resource for us, as Henry has a very powerful message.”

 Greenspan will lead an 11 a.m. presentation Tuesday, Sept.
 12 in IRC Room 120, describing how Holocaust survivors retell their stories.
 Mehler said on Wednesday, September 13, his brother, Rabbi Peter Mehler, will meet with his audience in IRC Room 104, at 4 p.m., prior to a presentation on “Living With Survivors.”